Robinhood Review 2022: Best Trading App for Beginners

 Cost & Fees

-Robinhood became a leading stock trading app by disrupting the retail investment sector with free stock trades.
-However, there are some other fees to take note of:
+Most trading features are free but there are some other fees to take note of:

 • Stock and ETF trades: $0